Pimm’s No. 1 Cup Cocktail for Wimbledon

 Pimm’s, Strawberries and Cream and Wimbledon

-With Pimm’s, strawberries and cream are also synonymous with Wimbledon.
+Alongside Pimm’s, strawberries and cream are also synonymous with the tournament.
 There is a rich history surrounding Strawberries and Cream at Wimbledon, which you can read about in my separate post.
-You could even call Pimm’s the ‘British Sangria’ because of its fruity flavor, garnished with fresh orange, cucumber, strawberry slices, and fresh mint.
+You could even call Pimm’s the ‘British Sangria’ because of its fruity flavor, heavily garnished with fresh orange, cucumber, strawberry slices, and fresh mint.

 During the two-week tennis competition, staff serve more than 300,000 Pimm’s Cups at the dedicated Pimm’s bar – and that number grows every year.

-Even if you’re not a tennis fan, this libation is enjoyed all summer long across the U.K. You’ll find many Brits mixing up a large pitcher and opening warm days with a Pimm’s No. 1 Cup in hand throughout the season.
-It’s very traditional in typical English fashion.
+Even if you’re not a tennis fan, this libation is enjoyed all season long across the U.K. You’ll find many Brits mixing up a large pitcher and opening warm days with a Pimm’s No. 1 Cup in hand the moment the sun comes out.

 Lemonade in Pimm’s

-This refreshing summer cocktail is made with just two ingredients!
-However, this little (but important) detail matters: the lemonade used must be fizzy and clear to retain the drink’s appearance and avoid cloudiness.
+The liquid base of this refreshing summer cocktail is made with just two ingredients.
+However, this little (but important) detail matters: the type used must be fizzy and clear to retain the drink’s classic appearance and avoid cloudiness.

 Pimm’s Types